flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Vodafone also has a VoLTE service called 4G Calling, and it’s available in the same places as its 4G network.

-The service works with most high-profile phones from Apple, Samsung, Huawei, and Sony, among some others, but with the exception of Apple phones you must have bought your handset from Vodafone for 4G Calling to work on its network.
+The service works with most high-profile phones from Apple, Samsung, Huawei, and Sony, among some others.

 • O2